Best Mesh WiFi System for Small Business (Complete Guide 2026)

 3. Management & Control

-- Admin dashboard = More visibility and control (UniFi, Omada)
+- Admin dashboard = More visibility and control (UniFi)

 - Cloud vs local = Cloud is convenient; local is more secure

 Decide what you need.
-Most small offices are fine with app-only.
+Most small offices are fine with app-only — but if you want VLAN segmentation, UniFi is the path.

 4. Security Features